 Store Credit Cards That Don't Suck

-However, before you sign up for one of these, it's important to note the difference between store branded cards and store credit cards.
+However, before you sign up for one of these, it's important to note the difference between store credit cards and store co-branded credit cards.

-- Store branded cards feature the logo of a major payment processor as well as the store logo.
+- Store co-branded credit cards feature the logo of a major payment processor as well as the store logo.
 These are Visa, MasterCard, Discover, or American Express cards that can be accepted anywhere the payment processor is used.
 These cards often have special rewards programs.

 - Store credit cards can't be used at other retailers.

-- Interest rates are often higher than major credit cards and retailer branded major credit cards.
+- Interest rates are often higher than other credit cards..

-- Credit limits are usually lower than major credit cards.
+- Credit limits are usually lower than other credit cards.